 The key to eating a plant-based diet on a budget is to make the bulk of your diet fresh, whole foods such as fruits and vegetables.

 When you tie this idea into the tips listed above, you’ll be eating inexpensive seasonable produce that can then be supplemented with your pantry staples.

-Moving away from a diet that’s focused on meat can be difficult at first, not necessarily because you miss the meat (I know I didn’t), but because it’s hard to move away from a diet that has three elements: meat, carb, veg, and adopt an approach that is entirely plants, but with a mix of all your nutrients and macros together.
+Moving away from a diet that’s focused on meat can be difficult at first, not necessarily because you miss the meat, but because it’s hard to move away from a diet that has three elements: meat, carb, veg, and adopt an approach that consists only of vegan-friendly ingredients, but with a mix of all your nutrients and macros together.

-Eating Plant-Based On A Budget: My Top Cheap Vegan Recipes
+Eating Plant-Based On A Budget: Top Cheap Vegan Recipes

-Below is a list of some of my absolute favourite cheap vegan recipes to make over and over again – give these amazing food bloggers some love!
+Below is a list of some of our absolute favourite cheap vegan recipes to make over and over again – give these amazing food bloggers some love!

 1. Sri Lankan Dhal Curry – My Sri Lankan Recipe

 2. Vegan Meatballs with Gravy – Ela Vegan